huseyincavusbi/Ensemble_Risk_Predictor/README.md

     *   Clone the GitHub repository
     *   Download the dataset
     *   Install necessary libraries
-    *   Train the model using the provided notebook.
+    *   Train the model using the provided notebook. / Use already trained model to make predictions.
     *  Allow you to interact with the model.

 ### Inputting Data Directly